JBlitzar/code-completion/NOTES.md

   - Current loss is 0.0015, we are 28 epochs and 5.5 hours in.
   - Ok, well the Nan check flagged but bug caused it to just error and exit.
 My tensorboard is being weird too.
 Sample: `I am crantmore ultultbelong tis honest loved above though bitter gone hat sir was love old tutor er s en marcel more assurance destroy old aex euntpalaces fast old death ex euntas chase t des old friend tis spells death old ( lfla corner most sunshine mates barren lo aththgreat plotted wounds besides ] beside s messengers roast fairly gone uearth said horse quo good nceold breast la`
   - Loss is going up also so that's a sign I stop.
 This also looks worse than the epoch 20 checkin.
 Well, that wasn't exactly reassuring.
+- 16 nov
+  - Took a few-day break from this, no clear quickfix.
+As a sanity check, I will train with the trainer from https://github.com/sgrvinod/a-PyTorch-Tutorial-to-Transformers, and then see if it works and go from there.
+Should have probably done this sooner, but oh well.